zalenix/portaldocs/portal-sdk/templates/top-extensions-partner-request.md

 ## How the Ibiza team prioritizes requests

 The Ibiza team reviews [Uservoice](https://aka.ms/portalfx/uservoice)  ideas once per week.
-Requests that have the most votes will be considered for the next Ibiza quarterly planning cycle.
-We will consider implementing the items that have received the most votes as bandwidth permits.
+We will consider implementing the items that have received the most votes or align with existing priorities as bandwidth permits.
 We also assign a higher priority to requests that unblock a scenario that is required to complete a benchmark usability task.
 For more urgent requests, please contact <a href="mailto:ibizafxpm@microsoft.com">ibizafxpm@microsoft.com</a> to engage with PMs on our team.